NoXystics/Arduino-RVM/README.md

 # **RVM**
-An Arduino Project that utilizes the use of Ethernet Shield, Load Cell, NFC Module, Servo, LCD and mySQL database to rewards user with digital points that can be used as a currency.
+An Arduino Project that utilizes the use of Ethernet Shield, Load Cell, NFC Module, Servos, LCD and mySQL database to rewards user with digital points that can be used as a currency.

 ## Material
   - Arduino UNO